netdata/netdata/docs/dashboard/nodes-tab.md

 ### Filtering and adjusting the view

-In the top right hand corner you can:
+In the top right-hand corner, you can:

 - Order the nodes per status or per alert status
 - Select which charts you want to be displayed as quick reference points